MyPureCloud/genesys-cloud-webrtc-sdk/doc/headset.md

 Returns: a boolean value determining if a the show retry button is required

 #### `retryConnection()`
 Function to retry connection to the selected implementation.
-It takes in the micLabel of the device in question and calls the `connect(label)` function of the corresponding implementation only if the passed in micLabel has an actual value.
+It takes in the label of the microphone device in question and calls the `connect(label)` function of the corresponding implementation only if the passed in label is not undefined.

 Declaration:
 ``` ts